Gustavo Moncayo: Uribe meets Moncayo

 He also expressed the opinion that Uribe's offer to the FARC was not serious.

-Criticism
+Criticism and Threats

-Fernando Londoño, who in 2004, was disqualified from holding public office for 15 years by the Office of the Attorney General for conflict of interest and abuse of authority in the Recchi case, a consortium that had a contract with the Colombian State. a former conservative Interior Minister, criticized Moncayo in an opinion column for the regional Colombian newspaper El País.
-He accused Moncayo's son Pablo Emilio and the other soldiers defending Patascoy of being incompetent during the attack and wrote that his father was spreading "Marxist venom through Colombia's veins".
+The direct attacks on Moncayo and his family were perpetrated by far-right groups, including paramilitaries and supporters of the government of Álvaro Uribe, even after the release of his son. re-victimizing their situation, not only because of the kidnapping of their son by the FARC, but also because they were considered military targets, and a price was put on their heads, facing constant threats and political persecution that put his life and that of his family at risk.
+For example, Fernando Londoño, former Minister of the Interior of the Colombian Conservative Party,(who was disqualified from holding public office for 15 years by the Attorney General's Office in 2004 due to a conflict of interest and abuse of authority in the Recchi case, a consortium that had a contract with the Colombian State).Londoño criticized Moncayo in an opinion column for a Colombian regional newspaper, accusing Moncayo's son, Pablo Emilio, and the other military officers who defended Patascoy of incompetence during the attack.and wrote that his father was spreading "Marxist venom through Colombia's veins".

 Release of Pablo Moncayo

 On 16 April 2009, FARC announced that they intended to release Pablo to his father and liberal Senator Piedad Córdoba as a humanitarian gesture.
 He was released on 30 March 2010.